top of page

 Feb, 2021

-First design concept built, started regular user testing and iterations
+Built the first product concept and started regular user testing and iteration

 March, 2021